yuri-duque/react_webpack/README.md

 On the webpack we have a plugin section, in this example we will use some plugins:

 **html-webpack-plugin**
-This plugins is responsable to simplify the criation for html files.
+This plugin is responsable to simplify the criation for html files.

 `npm i -d html-webpack-plugin`